johngeorgewright/grunt-http/README.md

 - `headers` - http headers, defaults to {}
 - `body` - entity body for PATCH, POST and PUT requests.
 Must be buffer or string.
 - `sourceField` - A field in the body or form to add the source files' contents to.
 Can contain full stops to separate object path.
 Ie "form.js\_code".
 - `form` - when passed an object this will set body but to a querystring representation of value and adds Content-type: application/x-www-form-urlencoded; charset=utf-8 header.
 When passed no option a FormData instance is returned that will be piped to request.
+For `multipart/form-data` install the optional dependency `npm i form-data`
 - `auth` - A hash containing values user || username, password || pass, and sendImmediately (optional).
 [See more info here](https://github.com/mikeal/request#http-authentication).
 - `json` - sets body but to JSON representation of value and adds Content-type: application/json header.
 Additionally, parses the response body as json.
 - `multipart` - (experimental) array of objects which contains their own headers and body attribute.
 Sends multipart/related request.
 See example below.